-The Ergonomic Feeding Dish is a compact, attractive, and smartly designed glazed clay bowl that’s great for holding Dubia roaches at feeding time.
-It can also be used to hold other small feeders like mealworms, superworms, and more.
+The Ergonomic Feeding Dish is a smartly-designed glazed clay bowl that holds Dubia roaches at feeding time.
+It can also hold other small feeder insects like mealworms and superworms.

-First is how many roaches you put in the Dish.
-They can climb on each others backs, so the more roaches in the bowl, the more likely the larger ones will find an opportunity to climb out.
+First is how many roaches you put in it.
+They climb on each other’s backs, so the more roaches in the bowl, the more opportunity they have to get a boost and climb out.

 Second is time.
 Dubia roaches prefer the dark, and in bright light they tend to head for the shadows rather than trying to escape.
 Most of them stay in place when we feed them to our animals during the day.
 They are much more likely to explore their surroundings at night when it’s dark.

 We like this feeding dish, and we use it regularly.
 It comes in two colors: blue and green.